ocaml/dune/CONTRIBUTING.md

 Dune is an community orientated open source project.
-It was originally developped at [Jane Street][js] and is now maintained by Jane Street, [OCamlLabs][ocl] as well as several developers from the OCaml community.
+It was originally developed at [Jane Street][js] and is now maintained by Jane Street, [OCamlLabs][ocl] as well as several developers from the OCaml community.